jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.DoubleExtensions.SetBit(thisdouble,int).md

 ## DoubleExtensions.SetBit(this double, int) Method

-Sets specified bit to "on"
+Sets the bit at the specified to "on" and returns the modified value.

 ```csharp
 public static double SetBit(this double value, int offset);
 ```

 #### Parameters

 <a name='Jcd.BitManipulation.DoubleExtensions.SetBit(thisdouble,int).value'></a>

 `value` [System.Double](https://docs.microsoft.com/en-us/dotnet/api/System.Double 'System.Double')

-The value to be modified.
+The value to modify.

 <a name='Jcd.BitManipulation.DoubleExtensions.SetBit(thisdouble,int).offset'></a>